 Build more time into agenda for disagreement, discussion, and quick energizing exercises (esp for DEI conversations)

-Strong enforcement (or expectation?) of video groundrule (esp for DEI conversations)
+Strong enforcement (or expectation?) of video groundrule (especially for DEI conversations)

 Conduct baseline survey on Members & Public perception of current Full CAEECC meetings (e.g., were their instances something was said that was offensive, or at odds with an inclusive dynamic?)